How to Avoid Digital Entrepreneur Burnout: Tips from a Digital Wellness Coach

 One way is to start practicing mindful productivity.

-Mindful productivity is a sustainable way of being productive that doesn’t affect your mental health, i.e. without leading to burnout or feeling overwhelmed.
+Mindful productivity is a sustainable way of being productive that doesn’t affect your mental health.
 It’s also a way to manage your mental and emotional states by acknowledging and accepting your feelings and thoughts while engaged in work mode.

 There is no doubt multitasking is a productivity killer.
 When you’re constantly interrupted, and your mind jumps from task to task, you’re not giving each task the attention it deserves.
 As the result, you end up being more stressed out.
-Research has shown that when people multitask, they don’t spend longer on each task, but they do work in a more stressed-out state because of jumping from one task to the other.
+Research has shown that when people multitask, they don’t spend longer on each task.
+As a result, they do work in a more stressed-out state because of jumping from one task to the other.

 Mindfulness is about clearly seeing the present moment.
-Being mindful gives you a fresh perspective on your work, life, and creative process.
-It helps you enjoy the work you’re doing, gives you more focus, and helps you notice signs of anxiety and burnout earlier.
+Also, being mindful gives you a fresh perspective on your work, life, and creative process.
+So, it helps you enjoy the work you’re doing, gives you more focus, and helps you notice signs of anxiety and burnout earlier.

 Why entrepreneur burnout is such a big problem